RazorPageTraining/Part_4_CRUD/README.md

 9. You can try run the web application first to see whether there is error or not.
 Click FN + F5 on your keyboard or just F5, depends on your keyboard.

-10. You can see that there are no rows on the table because we still didn't insert the data; table inside database is still empty.
+10. You can see that there are no rows on the table when you login as Customer role because we still didn't insert the data; table inside database is still empty.
+Moreover, if you login as Admin role, you can see that the table shows list of product that you insert when you migrate database on [Part_3_Identity](https://github.com/RazorPageTraining/Part_3_Identity).

 11. [Back to Menu](#create-read-update-delete)